Route of North German Romanticism

 Seaside resort of Lubmin

 The peaceful seaside resort of Lubmin with its 350 m long pier, a wide child-friendly sandy beach and picturesque and quaint pine forests is perfect for a family holiday.
-Lubmin is one of the stations of the themed cycle route “Northern German romantic period route”.
+Lubmin is one of the stations of the "Route of North German Romanticism".

 As a holiday destination, not just in the summer, Lubmin is a true insider tip.
 The resort’s five-kilometre beach with firm, fine sand and shallow water is ideal for a family holiday with small children.
 The pine forest behind the beach keeps the...